-In connection with the Annual Report on Form 20-F of Caledonia Mining Corporation (the "Company") for the year ended December 31, 2014 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), that I, Mark Learmonth, Vice President Finance and Chief Financial Officer of Caledonia, certify, pursuant to Section 1350 of Chapter 63 of Title 18 of the United States Code 18 U.S.C.1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:
+In connection with the Annual Report on Form 20-F of Caledonia Mining Corporation Plc (the "Company") for the year ended December 31, 2016 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), that I, Mark Learmonth, Chief Financial Officer of the Company, certify, pursuant to Section 1350 of Chapter 63 of Title 18 of the United States Code 18 U.S.C.1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:

-- The Report fully complies with the requirements of Rule 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in the Report.

-By: (signed) Mark Learmonth

-Mark Learmonth, Vice President Finance and Chief Financial Officer Caledonia Mining Corporation
+1 The Report fully complies with the requirements of Rule 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+- 2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in the Report. - By: (signed) Mark Learmonth Mark Learmonth, Chief Financial Officer Caledonia Mining Corporation Plc